joanapazcardoso/cv/README.md

 - [ClicRBS Portal](https://www.clicrbs.com.br)

-### Marketing Assistant at NATURA COSMÉTICOS – Largest Brazilian Cosmetic Company (January 2010 to September 2010).
+### Marketing Assistant at NATURA COSMÉTICOS – Largest Brazilian Cosmetic Company (January 2010 to September 2010) Brazil
 Support the marketing managers and directors with the execution os the local marketing activities, projects and programs, as internal events for sales teams, social events for communities in need, budget and vendor management.

 - [Natura Website](http://www.natura.com.br)